-Stocker responds to this objection by insisting that the synthesizing category (such as a good life) is not a unitary value—it is at most ‘nominal monism’ in my terminology.
+Stocker is aware of the worry that appeal to something in terms of which comparisons can be made reduces the view to monism: Stocker insists that the synthesizing category (such as a good life) is not a unitary value—it is at most ‘nominal monism’ in my terminology.
 Stocker argues that it is a philosophical prejudice to think that rational judgment must be quantitative, and so he claims that he does not need to give an account of how we form and use the higher level synthesizing categories.

 Another approach to the comparison problem appeals to basic preferences.
 Joseph Raz takes the line that we can explain choice between irreducibly plural goods by talking about basic preferences.
 Raz approaches the issue of incommensurability by talking about the nature of agency and rationality instead of about the nature of value.
 He distinguishes between two conceptions of human agency: the rationalist conception, and the classical conception.
 The rationalist conception corresponds to what we have called the stronger use of the term rational.
 According to the rationalist conception, reasons require action.
 The classical conception, by contrast, “regards reasons as rendering options eligible” (Raz 1999, p.
 47).
 Raz favors the classical conception, which regards the will as something separate from desire: